 Sleep testing in a sleep laboratory consists of polysomnography, done overnight, and multiple sleep latency testing, done the next day.
 These tests involve monitoring and recording the activity of the brain, heart, breathing, muscles, and eyes.
 Various other body functions, including movement of the limbs, are also monitored and recorded.

 Usually, narcolepsy does not result from abnormalities that can be detected by imaging procedures, such as computed tomography (CT) or magnetic resonance imaging (MRI).

 Sodium oxybate, a drug taken while in bed and again during the night, can usually lessen excessive daytime sleepiness and cataplexy.
-Side effects include nausea, vomiting, dizziness, and sleepiness.
+Side effects include nausea, vomiting, dizziness, urinary incontinence (involuntary urination), and sleepiness.

-An antidepressant such as clomipramine or protriptyline usually helps relieve cataplexy, hallucinations, and sleep paralysis.
+An antidepressant, such as clomipramine, protriptyline, venlafaxine, or fluoxetine, usually helps relieve cataplexy, hallucinations, and sleep paralysis.